lf-edge/eve/docs/HYPERVISORS.md

 The difficult (or at least much more involved part) is how to present a series of devices (network, disk, GPU, console) to the task in such a way as to allow them to be multiplexed to the actual physical devices available on the host.
 This is know as providing a "device model" to the domain and it is where the art of virtualization really begins.

-All domains get presented with a "device model" that consists of a virtual set of buses and virtual devices attached to those busses.
-Domains can initiate I/O to any of these busses/devices and that I/O gets routed by the hypervisor to the outside of the domain.
+All domains get presented with a "device model" that consists of a virtual set of buses and virtual devices attached to those buses.
+Domains can initiate I/O to any of these buses/devices and that I/O gets routed by the hypervisor to the outside of the domain.
 Servicing that I/O on the host side can then be done either by:

 1. Host Linux kernel directly
 2. A user-space program